 Pro Tips

 - Use the ground meat you like.
-Make the patties ¼ to ⅓ pound. ½ pound will not cook well
+Make the patties ยผ to โ pound. ยฝ pound will not cook well on the stovetop.
+If you use ground poultry, cook to 165ยฐ for safety.

 - Don't chop the onion.
-Cut into rings and maybe cut the larger ones in half.
+Cut into rings and cut the larger ones in half.

 - Use the depression in the center of the patties.
-It will help prevent them from puffing up during cooking, and they will cook more evenly.
+This will help prevent them from puffing up during cooking and ensure that they cook more evenly.

 To adjust the recipe size: